 7. NetStat

 NetStatIt is a tool for viewing network statistics and diagnostics.
-If you are having any problem with your network, it may take you in the correct direction of the cause.
-The Netstat command presents you with a useful summary of the network for your device.
+If you have any problem with your network, it may take you in the correct direction of the cause.
+The Netstat command presents you with a useful network summary for your device.

 Run this command and see a list of all active connections.
-It will define the protocol used, the local and foreign address, and the connection state.
+It will define the protocol, local and foreign address, and connection state.

 8. NETSH